Ottermad/ottermad.github.io/_posts/2021-09-05-Introduction-to-Kafka.md

 ## How is Kafka set up?
 Kafka consists of 3 main pieces:
 * Producers - this is any piece of software that writes data to Kafka - this might be your production application
-* Consumers - this is any piece of software that reads data to Kafka
+* Consumers - this is any piece of software that reads data from Kafka
 * Brokers - these are the servers that store the data e.g. Kafka itself

 You can have many copies of each of these.
 For example, you may have multiple instances of your application that write data to several brokers.
 Then that data is read from multiple brokers by many copies of your analytics software.